hfarr/linguine/README.md

 This is a discord base linguine tracking system, custom built for the Official Qitta Fan Club (OQFC).
-More information on linguine's can be found on the shared google drive for members.
+More information on linguines can be found on the shared google drive for members.

 Linguines are tracked by two counters per individual.

+- The "points" counter ranges from 0 to 100 (technically 99,
+    as values over 100 become linguines and reduce the counter to below 100).
-- The "points" counter ranges from 0 to 100.
-When the takes get too spicy and/or disrespectful, and informal consensus of OQFC members can assign an agreed upon number of points (typically in increments of 5).
-These can be officially counted on discord by typing
+    When the takes get too spicy and/or disrespectful, an informal consensus of OQFC members can assign an agreed upon number of points (typically in increments of 5).
+    These can be officially distributed on discord by typing

     ```
     !points <discord @ of person> <number of points>